goodreasonai/nichey/docs/wiki.md

 wiki = Wiki(topic="I'm researching...", title="", path=None, replace=False)
 ```

-(self, topic: str, title=None, path=None, replace=False)
 - `topic` (mandatory): A string with a full explanation of your research goals with this wiki.
 This text will be passed to the language model when it writes articles and extracts entities.
+It's good to be detailed here, and don't afraid to make this long.
 - `title` (optional): An optional title to give your wiki
 - `path` (optional, defaults to `wiki.sqlite`): where to store the wiki
 - `replace` (optional, defaults to `False`): whether the database in `path` should be added to or replaced (dangerous!)